 Focus also encourages and facilitates the consideration of ESG factors by its partner firms in their investment decision processes.
 Focus' partner firms are comprised of fiduciary wealth management firms that retain their entrepreneurial culture and independence as part of the Focus partnership.
 Accordingly, Focus partner firms each establish their own investment decision-making processes.
 Focus, however, encourages its partner firms to consider ESG factors, such as the environment and climate change, human rights, human capital development, health and safety, social opportunity, corporate governance and ethics, along with other appropriate factors, to assess the expected performance and risk over time of the investments they manage for clients.
 Accordingly, Focus has adopted a Policy Regarding Ethical and Sustainable Investing to reflect its commitment.
-Focus also assists its partner firms in these efforts through periodic presentations at its conferences and other educational opportunities and guidance, including virtual presentations and roundtable discussions that were held during 2020, in addition to providing access to other resources and best practices regarding sustainable investing.
-A copy of our Policy Regarding Ethical and Sustainable Investing is available free of charge under Sustainability in the investor relations section of our website at www.focusfinancialpartners.com.
+Focus also assists its partner firms in these efforts through periodic presentations and organized discussions at its conferences and other educational opportunities and guidance, in addition to providing access to other resources and best practices regarding sustainable investing.
+A copy of our Policy Regarding Ethical and Sustainable Investing is available free of charge under the Sustainability tab in the Investor Relations section of our website at www.focusfinancialpartners.com.